 Traditional Hot Yoga, or Bikram Yoga, is a set of 26 postures and 2 breathing exercises synthesized from traditional hatha yoga techniques.
 Developed and popularized by Bikram Choudhury, and stemming from the Bishnu Gosh Lineage, this yoga is practiced in a room heated to 105 degrees with a 40% humidity.
-In it’s original form each class is 90-minutes in length and is practiced throughout the world, though today, some studios are also offering a 60-minute version of this class.
+In it’s original form each class is 90-minutes in length and is practiced throughout the world, though you can also find a 60-minute version of this class in most studios.

 The postures are done in the safe environment of a heated room so that deep penetration can relieve muscle resistance without risking injury.
 Each posture in the sequence of postures is done in specific order, preparing the body for the next posture, resulting in powerful healing and miraculous results.